Artificial Intelligence and the Fashion Industry

 - Decision trees – logically allow decision-making.

-- Genetic algorithms – assign fitness values that enable the user find exact solutions to an optimization problem.
+- Genetic algorithms – assign fitness values that enable the user to find exact solutions to an optimization problem.

 - Knowledge-based systems – reason out the existence of a relationship between features of style in fashion.